enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoParameters.rst

     This is the name of the file which contains initial data for particle velocities but only has one component per file.
 This is more useful with very large (≥2048\ :sup:`3`\ ) datasets.
-Currently can only use in conjunction with
-    `CosmologySimulationCalculatePositions? </wiki/CosmologySimulationCalculatePositions>`_
-    because it expects a 3D grid structure instead of a 1D list of particles.
+Currently can only use in conjunction with CosmologySimulationCalculatePositions. because it expects a 3D grid structure instead of a 1D list of particles.
     Default: None.
 CosmologySimulationCalculatePositions (external)
     If set to 1, enzo will calculate the particle positions from a Zeldo'vich approximation based on the particle velocities and a